hyperledger/iroha-2-docs/src/guide/blockchain/events.md

 committed to a block.
 A pipeline event contains the following information: the kind of entity that caused an event (transaction or block), its hash and status.
 The status can be either `Validating` (validation in progress), `Rejected`, or `Committed`.
-If an entity was rejected, the rejection reason is provided.
+If an entity was rejected, the reason for the rejection is provided.

 ## Data Events